rmengato/brick_layers/README.md

 ### Usefulness

-After thinking for maybe too long on the topic of the final project, the idea of being able to represent
+I wanted to deliever the project, but also make something interesting, but also that could make a positive impact at the same time.
+So here are some possible uses I can foresee for this database:

+- Generating renditions of famous paintings, not only for Lego hobbyists
+- For educators, to spark interest in art in others
+- For interesting decoration.
+Fancy a copy of the "*Creation of Adam*" detail of the Sistine Chapel on your ceiling?
+Not in here (at least not this version yet, as I will use de Metropolitan Museum of New York API)

 ### Personal motivations
 Firstly, a deep interest for the ways different areas of knowledge can intersect.
-Secondly, a newly found interest on how to convey information in different ways.
+Secondly, a newly found interest on how to convey useful information from the internet in different, preferably analogical, ways.

 ## The Project